 Remove Old Equipment

 If there is an old sprinkler system currently installed in your yard, remove all of the pieces before adding anything new.
 Instead of just throwing everything away, check to see if any of the parts are still useful.
-If any of the non-working parts are made of copper or other metals, you can sell them as scrap metal at Federal Metals Inc to make a few extra dollars to add to your project’s budget.
+If any of the non-working parts are made of copper or other metals, you can sell them as scrap metal to make a few extra dollars to add to your project’s budget.